illixion/vscode-vibrancy-continued/README.md

+# Vibrancy - Continued

+The original extension seems to have been abandoned, so this is my fork that will continue to be supported and receive community PRs.

+Once the extension is published on VSCode extension store, I will add a link here.

+Original description follows.

 # Visual Studio Code Extension - Vibrancy

 > Windows 10 users may have a slight mouse lag when moving the window, [please read here for details](https://github.com/EYHN/vscode-vibrancy/discussions/80).